Federer on GOAT debate in AP Interview: How can you compare?

 He gave credit to the various coaches and other members of his team through the years for helping push him.

-“People see me on the court and they’re like,” he said, then lowed his voice to a whisper, “’Oh, my God!
+“People see me on the court and they’re like,” he said, then lowered his voice to a whisper, “’Oh, my God!
 He’s so gifted!
 Like, he can do it all by himself!'”

 That, Federer said, is nonsense.